founders4schools/iconfont4schools/README.md

 ## TODO

 * Make the whole thing more automated: not rely on Fontastic?
+There are [several NPM packages](https://www.npmjs.com/search?q=font+svg), and [this one](https://www.npmjs.com/package/gulp-iconfont) seems to do the job.
 * Script to create a new release?